Find Affordable College Courses

 Of the 322 students majoring in engineering at URI, 74% are male and 26% are female.

-With a ranking of #10, University of New Hampshire - Main Campus did quite well on this year’s most popular schools for engineering students working on their bachelor’s degree.
-Located in the small suburb of Durham, UNH is a public school with a fairly large student population.
+University of New Hampshire - Main Campus did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the suburb of Durham, UNH is a public college with a fairly large student population.

 Of the 282 students majoring in engineering at UNH, 77% are male and 23% are female.